There are multiple ways of learning Q, from its internal online training to online videos, and even this article.

 - Making Variables Available as Weights describes how to allow existing variables to be used as weights.

-- Creating weights provides a description of the options that are available for constructing your own weights based on targets.
+- Creating weights describes the options that are available for constructing your weights based on targets.

 Hints and Tips